Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Introduction

 \section{Introduction}

 Luminosity distances measured from Type Ia supernovae (SNe\,Ia) have led to the inferred existence of dark energy \citep{riess_observational_1998,perlmutter_measurements_1999}, our most precise local measurement of the Hubble constant \citep[$H_0$][]{riess_comprehensive_2022}, and have constrained numerous astrophysical quantities (e.g, the rate of light and intermediate elements, nucleosynthesis, etc).
-SNe\,Ia will continue to refine our understanding of dark energy through upcoming missions such as the Rubin Observatory Legacy Survey of Space and Time (LSST) and \textit{Roman Space Telescope} High Latitude Time Domain Survey (HLTDS), which will use large numbers of SNe\,Ia discovered over a wide redshift range \citep[$z\lesssim3$;][]{hounsell_simulations_2018,ivezic_lsst_2019,rose_reference_2021} to measure changes in dark energy over time.
+SNe\,Ia will continue to refine our understanding of dark energy through upcoming missions such as the Rubin Observatory Legacy Survey of Space and Time (LSST) and \textit{Roman Space Telescope} High Latitude Time Domain Survey (HLTDS), which will use large numbers of SNe\,Ia discovered over a wide redshift range \citep[$z\lesssim3$;][]{hounsell_simulations_2018,ivezic_lsst_2019,rose_reference_2021,mitra_using_2023} to measure changes in dark energy over time.

-Current and future measurements of evolving dark energy require that the standardization properties of SNe\,Ia do not change with redshift, as such a signal could falsely mimic a change in dark energy.
-However, SN\,Ia luminosity evolution is a distinct possibility as many redshift-evolving global properties could plausibly impact SN\,Ia luminosities \citep[e.g., metallicity, dust;][]{moreno-raya_dependence_2016,brout_dust_2021}.
+Current measurements of evolving dark energy require that the standardization properties of SNe\,Ia do not change with redshift, as such a signal could falsely mimic a change in dark energy.
+However, SN\,Ia luminosity evolution is a distinct possibility as many redshift-evolving global properties could plausibly impact SN\,Ia luminosities \citep[e.g., metallicity, dust;][]{moreno-raya_dependence_2016,brout_its_2021}.
 As dark energy is not expected to vary significantly in the dark-matter dominated universe beyond $z\sim2$, high-$z$ SNe\,Ia have unique leverage on these potential SN\,Ia systematics \citep{riess_first_2006,lu_constraints_2022}.
-If luminosity distances measured from SNe\,Ia at $z\gtrsim2$ diverge from expectations \citep[i.e., existing cosmological measurements;][]{scolnic_complete_2018,brout_pantheon_2022,des_collaboration_dark_2024}, it would strongly indicate the existence of intrinsic SN\,Ia luminosity evolution instead of variable dark energy \citep[for example, see][]{moreno-raya_dependence_2016}.
+If luminosity distances measured from SNe\,Ia at $z\gtrsim2$ diverge from expectations \citep[i.e., existing cosmological measurements;][]{scolnic_complete_2018,brout_pantheon_2022,des_collaboration_dark_2024}, it would strongly indicate the existence of intrinsic SN\,Ia luminosity evolution \citep[for example, see][]{moreno-raya_dependence_2016} or highly non-standard cosmological model, instead of variable dark energy.